 Taumata - hilltop with a story to tell

-Taumatawhakatangihangakoauauotamateaturipukakapiki - maungahoronukupokaiwhenuakitanatahu celebrates the story of Tamatea Pokai Whenua - an ancestor of the local Maori people Ngati Kere.
+Lying amongst the rugged coastal hills of Porangahau, Taumatawhakatangihangakoauauotamateaturipukakapiki - maungahoronukupokaiwhenuakitanatahu tells the story of Tamatea Pokai Whenua - an ancestor of the local Maori people Ngati Kere.

 Tamatea was a famous chief and warrior of his time.
-His son Kahungunu was the founder of the Ngati Kahungunu tribe which extends from Gisborne to Cape Palliser.
+His son Kahungunu was the founder of the Ngati Kahungunu tribe which extends the length of the North Island east coast from Gisborne to Cape Palliser.

 Tamatea acquired his long name through different events in his life.
 Turipukaka-pikimaunga-tahu recognised his many raids and wanderings, and was a name that suited his huge muscular physical appearance.